Zumo-de-Kiwi/Zam-Zink/README.md

         [Simplistic and inovative intro DEV](https://www.gregorychristian.com)

         [Many cool ideas with this duo: simple gif draw anim, parallel moving text, ouline text > moving photo > fiil text](https://www.thepapestielliz.com)

+        [About](https://www.davidebaratta.com/info) with many interactions, the pointer ball hinding in same parts, gifs on every part, and his [main page](https://www.davidebaratta.com) with minimalistic, cool big background subtle text, and a different way of make a portfolio layout, dragging left to right, pic showing its arouind with your cursor movements.

+        Here is another page that is moving left to right but doing [like God](http://robinmastromarino.com)

     - Webflow Templates: